Meet Shin Kurokawa

 After having worked on hundreds of productions for AnimEigo and others, Shin left the company in early 2002 to start Maximum Output Designs, Inc., a post-production studio specializing in digital content creation and enhancement.
 Relying on a palette of commercial and custom-configured tools, he has performed enhancements, special effects, dustbusting, restoration, remastering and “everything roto” on sources ranging from mis-painted anime footage to damaged reels of film and video.
 Working with a number of clients from Tokyo, Hollywood and New York, he finds great pleasure collaborating with those who are “low-volume and budget-limited, but super-quality-conscious, full of creative energy and have open mind.”

 Having gained notoriety for what he does for living, Shin says, “all these tools have changed over the years, but I guess I’ve been doing pretty much the same thing --- that is, you start with something and end up with something even greater, and you’re giving back something more than what you’re given.
 And when all is done, you reward yourself by having a party or something.
 It’s all about having a good time doing what you love doing!”

-You can find Shin Kurokawa hosting in Creative COW's RE:Vision Effects, and Autodesk Combustion Forums.
+You can find Shin Kurokawa hosting in Creative COW's and RE:Vision Effects Forum.